German destroyer Z37: Design and description

 The Type 1936A (Mob) destroyers were slightly larger than the preceding Type 1936A class and had a heavier armament.
 They had an overall length of 127 m and were 121.9 m long at the waterline.
 The ships had a beam of 12 m and a maximum draft of 4.62 m.
 They displaced 2657 LT at standard load and 3691 LT at deep load.
 The two Wagner geared steam turbine sets, each driving one propeller shaft, were designed to produce 70000 PS using steam provided by six Wagner water-tube boilers.
 The ships had a design speed of 36 kn, but their maximum was 35.5 kn.
 The Type 1936A (Mob)-class destroyers carried enough fuel oil to give a range of 2239 nmi at a speed of 19 kn.
 The crew of the ships numbered 11–15 officers and 305–21 enlisted men, plus an additional 4 officers and 19 enlisted men if serving as a flotilla flagship.

 The Type 1936A (Mob) ships were armed with five 15 cm TbtsK C/36 guns in a twin-gun turret forward and three single mounts with gun shields aft of the main superstructure.
-Their anti-aircraft armament varied and Z37s consisted of four 3.7 cm Flak M42 guns in a pair of twin mounts abreast the rear funnel and seven 2 cm C/38 guns in one quadruple and three single mounts.
+Their anti-aircraft armament varied and Z37s consisted of four 3.7 cm SK C/30 guns in a pair of twin mounts abreast the rear funnel and seven 2 cm C/38 guns in one quadruple and three single mounts.
 The ships carried eight 53.3 cm torpedo tubes in two power-operated mounts.
 A pair of reload torpedoes was provided for each mount.
 They had four depth charge launchers and mine rails could be fitted on the rear deck that had a maximum capacity of 60 mines.
 A system of passive hydrophones designated as 'GHG' (Gruppenhorchgerät) was fitted to detect submarines.
 A S-Gerät sonar was also probably fitted.
 Z37 was equipped with a FuMO 21 or FuMO 24 radar set above the bridge.